 Compulsory insurance laws tend to go into effect around the beginning of the year or July 1, which is the start of the fiscal year in many states.

-In most cases, your policy will switch to the higher limits on the required date and your rates will go up at the next renewal automatically.
-“Insurance policies generally have what is known as a conformity to statute provision,” advises a NAIC spokesperson.
+In most cases, your policy will switch to the higher limits on the required date, and your rates will go up at the next renewal automatically.

 Will my premium go up?

-In almost all situations, the cost of insurance will go up, but not dramatically.
-It is impossible to predict how much your specific premium will rise as there are many factors that are considered when pricing insurance.
+In almost all situations, the insurance cost will go up, but not dramatically.
+It is impossible to predict how much your specific premium will rise as many factors are considered when pricing insurance.

 What can I do to save money?

-If your required liability limits are headed up there are a few things you can do to offset the increase in your premium.
-Here are a few things to consider:
+If your required liability limits are headed up, there are a few things you can do to offset the increase in your premium, such as the following:

-Increase your deductible: Bumping up your deductible will absolutely lower your premium but always choose a deductible that you can afford in the event that you have to make a claim.
+Increase your deductible: Bumping up your deductible will absolutely lower your premium but always choose a deductible that you can afford if you have to make a claim.

-Discounts: Insurance companies offer tons of discounts so make sure you are getting every discount you are entitled to receive.
-Ask your agent to do a discount review to make sure all available discounts are being applied to your policy.
+Discounts: Insurance companies offer tons of discounts, so ensure you get every discount you are entitled to receive.
+Ask your agent to do a discount review to ensure all available discounts are applied to your policy.

-Consider more insurance: While this may not lower your premium, it could end up protecting your other assets – and typically it doesn’t cost much to raise your limits.
-With some companies, choosing higher limits consistently can even push you into a better tier.
-State minimums are almost always woefully inadequate in a major accident.
-Pushing up your insurance coverage levels can be a financial lifesaver if you are responsible for an accident.
+Increase your limits: While this may not lower your premium, it could end up protecting your other assets – and typically, it doesn’t cost much to raise your limits.
+With some companies, consistently choosing higher limits can push you into a better tier.
+State minimums are woefully inadequate in a major accident — pushing up your insurance coverage levels can be a financial lifesaver.